 A widely cherished principle of agile is “self-organizing teams over strict processes”.
 The signoffs/handovers/checks or any kind of formal control for sequential movement as per a process is scoffed at, as self-organizing and iterative development becomes the guiding mantra.

-The resultant effect of any agile intervention is the re-organization of a functional structure of design, development and testing into many small self-organizing teams, which are expected to be self sufficient in terms of skills of design, development and testing.
+The resultant effect of any agile intervention is the re-organization of a functional structure of design, development and testing into many small self-organizing teams, which are expected to be self-sufficient in terms of skills of design, development and testing.

 This assumption of self-sufficiency of small divided teams in terms of adequacy of high-end skills, particularly designing and requirement assessment is highly questionable in vast majority of environments.
 High attrition rates, with many developers changing jobs every two to three years are hard realities of the industry, which is obsessed with outsourcing and reducing cost of development.
-The high attrition rate does not impact availability of generic skill resources like expertise of a programming language.
+The high attrition rate does not impact availability of generic skill resources like expertise in a programming language.
 But environment specific skills like design and requirement analysis which is only acquired with adequate experience, are never available in full strength as required by the multiple decentralized agile teams.
 These skills (also called SMEs or subject matter experts) are always part of a miniscule minority in most environments.

 So it is highly likely, with skills decentralization after an agile intervention, that many agile teams will fall short of skills, particularly those contributed by experienced SMEs.
 Even though, each team may have the required numbers to be declared “self-sufficient” as per records.